jackohughes/synthesis_artefact/README.md

 container, copy the results table PDF and log file to the `/artefact/` directory, before removing the container.

+## 3. Reproducing the full results table

+### 3.1.
+Using docker commands

+To reproduce the table of results from the paper, repeat the above steps up to and including 2.1.3.
+When creating the docker container, however, simply create it with no additional arguments:

+    docker create -q -it benchmarks-artefact:dev

+The default values for running the benchmarks as per the table will be used by `grenchmark`.
+Then repeat steps from 2.1.5 onwards to start the container, copy the file(s) to the host machine, and remove the container.

+### 3.2.
+Using `run-benchmarks`

+Alternatively, simply run the bash script with no arguments:

+    ./run_benchmarks

+The resulting PDF will be copied over by the script with a filename `results-YYYY-MM-DD-hh-mm.pdf`, i.e. with a datetime stamp.

+The log file `benchmarks-YYYY-MM-DD-hh-mm.log` will be copied over with the same format.

-## 3. Understanding `grenchmark` output and table
+## 4. Understanding `grenchmark` output and table

 While running, `grenchmark` will print the status of the benchmarking to `stdout`.
 This section describes this output in Section 3.1 and how to read the table of results in Section 3.2

-### 3.1 The `grenchmark` output
+### 4.1 The `grenchmark` output

 The tool runs the benchmark tests in order of synthesis mode.
 As described in Section 5 of the paper, there are two modes of synthesis: